 Sletvik field station

-The decor of the station is done with regard to field courses in botany, zoology and ecology, and after a renovation in the early nineties, the station has room for 45 students plus leaders, totaling 50 people.
+The decor of the station is done with regard to field courses in biology, and has room for a total of 75 people.

-In the main building, there is a kitchen and dining room, a living room, a wet laboratory, two large teaching laboratories and two smaller laboratories.
+In the main building, there is a kitchen and dining room, a living room, one large teaching laboratory for 50 students, one multilab for 25 students and two seawater laboratories.
 In addition, there are a number of bedrooms, a sauna, a laundry room and showers.
-Additional bedrooms are located in an annex (barracks), which also contains living for leaders and shower room.
-Accommodations are quadruple rooms with bunk beds.
+Additional bedrooms are located in an annex (barracks), which also contains shower room.
+Accommodations are with 4 and 6 bunk beds with four or six persons in each rooms, but a few singular and double rooms can be provided.

 FREE ACCESS TO THE NTNU SLETVIK FIELD STATION